 Allowance to former President Eisenhower as precluding entitlement to pay of General of the Army, compensation of office staff to former President to be reduced by pay of military assistants to the General of the Army, and benefits of widow of former President unaffected by restoration of military status, see Appointment of General of the Army note under former sections 1691 to 1697 of Title 50, Appendix, War and National Defense.
-SECTION REFERRED TO IN OTHER SECTIONS

-This section is referred to in title 10 section 1091; title 31 section 3524; title 38 section 7437.
+This section is referred to in title 10 section 1091; title 20 section 1018; title 31 section 3524; title 38 section 7437.

-§103.
+§ 103.
 Traveling expenses